jasondsmith72/skynet/README.md

 **New: [Hardware Interface Layer](src/clarityos/hardware/README.md)** - We've implemented a comprehensive hardware interface layer that makes ClarityOS bootable on actual hardware.
 This layer provides a unified interface for hardware interaction, including device drivers, hardware abstraction, and firmware interfaces.

+**New: [Network Interface Layer](src/clarityos/hardware/interfaces/network/README.md)** - We've implemented a comprehensive network interface layer that enables ClarityOS to establish secure internet connectivity during the boot process.
+This allows the AI to learn from online resources while maintaining system security and stability.

 **New: [Self-Updating Boot System](src/clarityos/docs/SELF_UPDATING_OS.md)** - We've implemented a comprehensive self-updating boot system that enables ClarityOS to learn, evolve, and update itself autonomously.
 This system integrates self-learning capabilities, update management, and secure boot processes to create a truly AI-native operating system that improves over time.

 [Learn more about ClarityOS](docs/concepts/ai-driven-os.md)